For this Mumbai collector, ‘Gandhi is all around him’

 A decade before he began his collection of commemorative Gandhi memorabilia, Jhunjhunwala recalls finding a quote by Gandhi that said “hate the sin and not the sinner” in his school text book as a 15 year-old student.
 “I found the quote in 1959 and I liked it and I began searching for more quotes by Gandhi,” says Jhunjhunwala on what started him on this journey that has spanned almost a lifetime.
 The collectibles are a motley collection of everyday objects like buttons, bookmarks, utensils, decorative objects etc. featuring Gandhi made of different materials.
 Gandhi’s influence and popularity led to the creation of several such memorabilia and collectibles between 1915 and 1947 in India, explains Jhunjhunwala.

 To build the collection that Jhunjhunwala has over the decades is no small feat and the process has dominated a significant part of his life.
-He credits “jugaad” for his ability to find a balance between his responsibilities towards running the family business and his passion of collecting gandhi collectibles.
+He credits “jugaad” for his ability to find a balance between his responsibilities towards running the family business and his passion of collecting Gandhi collectibles.
 Jhunjhunwala spent personal expenses on building his collection and dislikes the use of the word “investment” when it comes to referencing his collection.
 “This is not an investment because the world commercialises my passion; something I love.”

 Jhunjhunwala says there is nobody in his family who is passionate about Gandhi the way he is and he would like to store his collection in a museum, a plan that requires funds that he does not have.
 “If someone gives me funds, I’ll do it.
 I have collected this over 50 years and I would like to store it where people can see it.”
 But if he doesn’t manage to procure the funds he needs, he has a Plan B. “I would like to sell this to museums in India and abroad.
 Abroad they’ll value it more, I think,” he says.